 She began photographing women’s symposiums and conferences, listening to stories of women who had created lives that supported their passions, paid their bills, and made the world a little better for their communities.

 “For me, photography is about capturing something really raw,” Sempek said.
 “I wanted to find the stories people weren’t telling, whether it was a moment they missed during an event, or a whole event that isn’t getting the coverage it deserves.
-I want to bring people to the experience
+I want to bring people to the experience through photos.”

 It’s a balancing act that Sempek hadn’t even considered before launching her business.

 “I started later in life than most, I would say,” Sempek said.
 “I was 50.
 I was still thinking, ‘What do I want to be when I grow up?’
 It wasn’t what I was doing at the time.
 It took a while to believe in what was possible, but I think it started with just realizing what I could offer others.
 If I could offer someone a shot that captured them as they truly are, maybe they would stand a little taller.”

 Sempek’s theory was that if you hand a person a little confidence, they could build something.
 What she didn’t realize was that she was building something of her own in the process.

 “I am so proud knowing that people are trusting me with these really intimate stories and moments, that they have faith in me to understand what their story is about,” Sempek said.

 Videographers add music or text to tell people how to feel about what they’re witnessing—an endless script explains each nuance.
 Photographers have the briefest of moments to capture everything, and then it’s gone.
 Sempek’s ability to tell an entire story with her lens has secured her invitations to Omaha’s most prestigious events, landing her positions not only capturing people’s stories, but finally being given the opportunity to share her own.